Vugesta: Restitution

-On 29 April 1999, the Vienna City Council decided that art acquired by questionable means (theft, confiscation, expropriation) during the Nazi era by the city’s museums, libraries, archives and collections should to be returned to their original owners or their legal successors.
-Vugesta purchases between1940 and1945 was one of the three categories recognised by the Vienna Museum as looted property.
+On 29 April 1999, the Vienna City Council decided that art acquired by questionable means (theft, confiscation, expropriation) during the Nazi era by the city's museums, libraries, archives and collections should to be returned to their original owners or their legal successors.
+Vugesta purchases between 1940 and 1945 was one of the three categories recognised by the Vienna Museum as looted property.

 The Vienna Museum published a list of artworks it had purchased from the Vugesta that had been looted from Jews.